kubealex/satellite-lab/README.md

 **IMPORTANT** If you don't want to download images (it's around 20GB), just leave the variable blank.

-Since terraform module relies on the community.general collection you will need to install it via:
+Since some modules rely on additional collections you will need to install them via:

-    ansible-galaxy collection install community.general
+    ansible-galaxy install -r requirements.yml

 Once you set the *network_cidr* variable to the desired value, you can run the playbook: